Wr1edt/Torsdagsopgaver-1-control-structures/README.md

 ## Task 7:
-- 7.a create an integer called input and assign it a value of 20.
+- 7.a create an integer called (<code>input</code>) and assign it a value of 20.
 Use a loop to print all integers between the input value and 0, with the following exceptions:
     - if the number is 6, instead print the string "six".
     - Once the number is half of the input value, print "HALF!"
 - 7.b Run exercise 7.a again with a different input value and make sure it still works.
 You should also consider if it will work with a negative input, e.g. -20.